 This shape does take a little bit of practice, practice makes perfect but in saying that it is supposed to be rustic so don't get too hung up on it.
 I have a reel and highlight on my instagram so definitely head there to check that out first.
 It's good to see it in action.

-- You will use the exact same dough method as the hand rolled gnocchi sardi
+- You will use the exact same dough method as my semolina pasta dough but with slightly less water.
+Weights are in recipe card below.

 - Once your dough has rested, cut off a slice and shape it into a sausage shape.